EnterpriseDB/barman/doc/manual/16-installation.en.md

 Linux (EPEL) repository and the
 [PostgreSQL Global Development Group RPM repository][yumpgdg] beforehand.

-Official RPM packages for Barman are distributed by 2ndQuadrant via Yum through [2ndQuadrant Public RPM repository][2ndqrpmrepo], by following the instructions you find on that website.
+Official RPM packages for Barman are distributed by EnterpriseDB via Yum through the [public RPM repository][2ndqrpmrepo], by following the instructions you find on that website.

 Then, as `root` simply type: